puppetlabs/puppet-docs/source/pe/3.3/console_accessing.markdown

 ### Accepting the Certificate in Google Chrome or Chromium

-Use the __Proceed anyway__ button on Chrome's warning page.
+Step 1:

-![Screenshot: Chrome showing an untrusted cert warning, with the 'Proceed anyway' button highlighted][cert_chrome]
+![Screenshot: Chrome showing an untrusted cert warning, with the 'Proceed anyway' button highlighted][cert_chrome1]

+Step 2:

+![Screenshot: Chrome showing an untrusted cert warning, with the 'Proceed to IP address' button highlighted][cert_chrome2]

 ### Accepting the Certificate in Mozilla Firefox